-We promote economic community as a practical alternative to the philosophy of winner-take-all.
-We support participatory economic models designed for people-centered control rights, democracy, and multilateralism.
-We are a network for individuals and institutions to experiment with the ethics and choices of economic community.
+We promote economic community as a practical alternative to winner-take-all.
+We support economic entities that are grounded in social participation, multilateralism and democracy.
+We aid individuals and institutions in creating their own models and ethics of economic community.

 The urgency of economic community is evident in the powerlessness of individuals to escape the overlords and profiteers of the new economy.
 To survive, let alone thrive in this digital age, people need new allies to coordinate their economic reasoning, rights and results.
 Communities that endure the worst poverty rates are again more vulnerable to exploitation, including by promoters of economic independence.
 Our answer is to regroup and strengthen economic models that are governed by and for the people.